varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

 -s <[name=]type[,options]>

-  Use the specified storage backend, see `Storage Backend Options`_.
+  Use the specified storage backend.
+See `Storage Backend`_ section.

   This option can be used multiple times to specify multiple storage files.
 Names are referenced in logs, VCL, statistics, etc.